zelo2000/EpamLessonWork/README.md

 Using the previous task changed the abstract class Draw to the virtual one and implemented it as in classes **_Square_** and **_Rectangle_**.
 ### Task4
 Using the previous task, moved the method Draw to the interface **_IDrawable_**.
 Created a DrawAll method in which the objects of the created classes are transmitted and in the loop call the Draw method for each of them.

+## Lesson4
+Tasks on the topic of array.
+### Task1
+The program that raises each element of the array to the cube.
+### Task2
+A program that displays amount of prime number in the array.
+### Task3
+Checks whether the array is semimetric.
+### Task4
+Makes an array that is the maximal element in each line of two-dimensional array of integers (m x n, m > 1, n > 1).
+### Task5
+Do task 4 using a jagged array.

+## Lesson5
+Tasks on the topic of list.
+### Task1
+Outputted to the console **_Name_**s and **_Age_**s people which contains in list of type **_Person_**.
+### Task2
+Added to the list two more **_Persons_**.
+Outputted to the console **_PhonesNumber_**s people which contains in list.
+### Task3
+A list is created with randomly generated elements of type string (length of the words 4, all characters are capital letters).
+All elements that are repeated and begin with the symbol 'Z' are removed.
+List is also sorted in descending order (z-a).
+Number of itemss in the list before and after the transformations  are desplayed.
+Created a DisplayPage method which when you call it display to the console the corresponding page of the updated list (the number of items on the page is constant: 5).
+The page number you want to output was read from the console.
+If the entered string is not a number then the program will stop.